aliclark/pragmatic-password-generator/README.md

 jzgfdllpeaujvzdaol
 ```

-The length of the password is calculated using public data based on the performance and cost of GPU password cracking, making sure it's prohibitively expensive to crack your password at today's prices (extrapolating for energy efficiencies into the future).
+The length of the password is calculated using public data based on the

-The password format ensures an uppercase letter, digit, and symbol are present.
-The rest of the characters are lowercase to make them easy to type on mobile.
+performance and cost of GPU password cracking, making sure that it's
+prohibitively expensive to crack your password at today's prices, and
+extrapolating into the future based on energy efficiency trend data.

+Using the default parameters, an attacker with
+ * a $10k budget
+ * on the Cloud
+ * in 20 years' time from now
+ * should only have a 1% chance of recovering your password even if it's protected using a weak hash

+It's still a good idea to also enable 2FA on accounts wherever possible in
-Enable MFA wherever possible addition to passwords.
+addition to using a secure password.

 ## Usage